Learn more about what an ICO is and how to get involved.

 How does it work?

 An ICO is when a company sells a new cryptocurrency coin to the public for the first time.
-It’s designed to spread the new currency widely and make sure it has plenty of investors.
+It’s designed to spread the new currency and to make sure it has plenty of traders.

-Later on, these investors will usually be the first to start buying and selling the tokens on public exchanges.
+Later on, these traders will usually be the first to start buying and selling the tokens on public exchanges.

 The first ICO